Bad Girls (1994 film): Soundtrack

-The film was written by Jerry Goldsmith, who composed the music as a cross between the style of his 1960s westerns and a contemporary sound.
+The film's music was written by Jerry Goldsmith, who composed the music as a cross between the style of his 1960s westerns and a contemporary sound.
 The soundtrack has been released twice; through 20th Century Fox Film Scores on 10 May 1994 and an extended, limited edition through La-La Land Records and Fox Music on 28 June 2011.

 Track list for the La-La Land edition (tracks in italics also on the Fox release, asterisked tracks include previously unreleased material):